-Successful performance on the reading and math assessments in grades 5 and 8 is required by law for the student to be promoted to the next grade level, unless the student is enrolled in a reading or math course intended for students above the student's current grade level.
-Exceptions may apply for students enrolled in a special education program if the admission, review, and dismissal (ARD) committee concludes the student has made sufficient progress in the student's individualized education plan (IEP).
-[See Promotion and Retention on page 73 for additional information.]
+State law requires successful performance on the reading and math assessments in grades 5 and 8 for a student to be promoted to the next grade level.
+A student may be exempt from this requirement if:

+- The student is enrolled in a reading or math course intended for students above the student's current grade level; or - The student is enrolled in a special education program and the admission, review, and dismissal (ARD) committee concludes the student has made sufficient progress in his or her individualized education plan (IEP).
+[See Promotion and Retention on page 76.]